prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 then a push-based approach actually requires *more* configuration in total.
 Not only does your monitoring system need to know what service instances should exist, but your service instances now also need to know how to reach your monitoring system.
-This is not only more required configuration, it also makes your monitoring setup less flexible.
-Now you cannot just run a copy of production monitoring on your laptop, as you can with pull.
-Now you cannot just get metrics from some other tool or inspect metrics endpoints manually, as you can with pull.
-Now you cannot just run two Prometheus servers to get high availability, as you can with pull.
-Now you cannot change the endpoint under which your production monitoring is reachable without reconfiguring all of your metrics sources.
+A pull approach not only more requires less configuration, it also makes your monitoring setup more flexible.
+With pull, you can just run a copy of production monitoring on your laptop to experiment with it.
+It also allows you just fetch metrics with some other tool or inspect metrics endpoints manually.
+To get high availability, pull allows you to just run two identically configured Prometheus servers in parallel.
+And lastly, if you have to move the endpoint under which your monitoring is reachable, a pull approach does not require you to reconfigure all of your metrics sources.

 On a practical front, Prometheus makes it easy to configure the desired state of the world with its built-in support for a wide variety of service discovery